SetyaMeas/General-Knowledges/Design Patterns/Builder.md

     * includes classes that define the constituent parts, including interfaces for assembling the parts into the final result.

-5. `Collaboration`
+## Collaboration

 * The client creates the Director object and configure sit with the desired Builder object.

-    * Director notifiesthe builder whenever a part ofthe product should be built.
+* Director notifies the builder whenever a part of the product should be built.

 * Builder handles requests from the director and adds parts to the product.

 * The client retrieves the product from the builder.
-    The following interaction diagram illustrates how Builder and Director cooperate with a client.

 ---

-### _**refference**_: Design Patterns Elements of Reusable Object-Oriented Software
+#### _**refference**_: Design Patterns Elements of Reusable Object-Oriented Software

-Thanks.
+_Thanks._